apollographql/apollo/design/high-level-reactivity.md

 This is clearly very simplified, and you can read about how the Relay cache works on [Huey Petersen's website](http://hueypetersen.com/posts/2015/09/30/quick-look-at-the-relay-store/).
 The important thing to note is that the cache decomposes query results into a flat structure, and a smart cache will be able to generate a query to update just one list and its tasks, or just the list’s name, as necessary.

-// May be we can link Learn GraphQL here as well.
-Specially for someone who dislike GraphQL.
+// May be we can link Learn GraphQL.
+It's great, specially for a person who dislike GraphQL.
 // We've exprience in coverting them to lovers with LearnGraphQL :)
 // Edit: I'm waiting to add a section on Reactive GraphQL.